Statistic St. Andrews South Carolina National

 Overview of St. Andrews Demographics

-Understanding the demographics of St. Andrews is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The St. Andrews population is 21,355, with a population density of 3,458 people per square mile, diverging from the national average of 91.
-The median age is 31.4, and 32% of individuals aged 15 or older are married, while 50% have children under 18.
-As far as income equality in St. Andrews, 28% of households have a median income below $25,000, whereas 2% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+St. Andrews demographics provide invaluable insights into the composition, dynamics and needs of urban and rural areas, enabling them to plan, develop, and govern in ways that promote prosperity, equity and well-being for all residents.
+The St. Andrews population is 22,188 and has a population density of 3,556 people per square mile, compared to the national average of 91.
+The median age of all residents is 31.4, 32% of people 15 years of age or older are married and 50% have kids under the age of 18.
+In St. Andrews, 28% of households have a median income that is below $25,000 and 2% of households report a median income above $150,000.

 St. Andrews Racial Demographics & Ethnicity

-Recognizing the racial demographics and ethnicity breakdown of St. Andrews is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
-In St. Andrews, the racial breakdown comprises 22.8% White, 66.7% Black or African American, 3.2% Asian, 0.1% American Indian, and 0% Native Hawaiian, with 6% of the population identifying as Hispanic or Latino.
-90.8% of households reported speaking English only, while 4.6% reported speaking Spanish only.
-Furthermore, 8.1% of residents were categorized as foreign-born.
+Understanding the St. Andrews racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In St. Andrews, the racial breakdown indicates 22.8% White, 66.7% Black or African American, 3.2% Asian, 0.1% American Indian and 0% Native Hawaiian, with 6% of the population identifying as Hispanic or Latino.
+Notably, 90.8% of households reported speaking English only, while 4.6% reported speaking Spanish only.
+Additionally, 8.1% of residents were categorized as foreign-born.

 St. Andrews Population Density